AlfrescoArchive/activiti-cloud-charts/activiti-cloud-full-example/README.md

 You will need to copy the EXTERNAL-IP from your controller and now you can use NIP.io by pointing to your services at:
 ```<SERVICE-NAME>.<EXTERNAL-IP>.nip.io```

-# Installation
+## Activiti Example Installation
-Before installing the chart you will need to provide a values.yaml file (myvalues.yaml) which you can copy from the file in this directory and update with your DNS name.
+Before installing the Activiti example chart you will need to provide a values.yaml file (myvalues.yaml) which you can copy from the file in this directory and update with your DNS name.
 Look for <DNS name> inside the values.yaml file and replace accordingly with your DNS.

 You can install this chart by running against a Kubernetes Cluster: